MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-the-package-rollout-percentage-for-an-app-submission.md

 ---
 author: mcleanbyron
 description: Use this method in the Windows Store submission API to update the package rollout percentage for an app submission.
-title: Update the package rollout percentage for an app submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Update the rollout percentage for an app submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article